 Are you an early riser?
 If you answered yes, you may be on the right track because a plethora of successful people are known to wake up at the crack of dawn.
 For example, Apple CEO Tim Cook revealed in an interview with Axios’ Ina Fried and Mike Allen that he gets up just a little before 4 a.m. every day.

 Although that hour is probably considered outrageous even to morning people, it’s worth it.
 A Huffington Post article noted that many successful people rise early to get a head start and prioritize their time.
 Getting started as the rest of the world snoozes gives early risers rare and precious uninterrupted time.

 Juggling multiple devices that bombard you all day with messages, emails, calls and alerts can give a fractured and scattered feel to your workflow and priorities — none of which helps with time management.
 Fitness entrepreneur and trainer to the stars Tracy Anderson corrals the frantic pace of her busy life with a unified, visual representation of her obstacles, goals, challenges and plans.
 This can take many forms, but for her, it’s a simple notebook that she referred to as her “brain dump” in an interview with CNBC.

 Former Google career coach and job strategist Jenny Blake said she visually centralizes the fragments of her work and life with mind maps, which use spokes to connect a central idea to related concepts or tasks.
 This gives her the opportunity to physically see a snapshot of her day, year or decade while mapping the best way to reach her goals, both near and distant.

 Protect the First Hour of Your Day

-Elizabeth Grace Saunders is the founder and CEO of Real Life E Time Coaching & Speaking, as well as a time-management coach, speaker and bestselling author of three books on time management.
+Elizabeth Grace Saunders is the founder and CEO of Real Life E Time Coaching & Speaking, as well as a time-management coach, speaker and best-selling author.